 What will this Config do?

 The mod_evasive module from Apache will keep track of the HTTP requests.
 When a threshold is triggered, it will start answering with 403 error codes.
-The mod_evasive module will use sudo to put the offending IP in a quarantine.
-Without the sudo/fail2ban, the HTTP server will keep getting the requests and processing it.
+The mod_evasive module will use sudo to put the offending IP in quarantine.
+Without the sudo/fail2ban, the HTTP server will keep getting the requests and processing them.

 Beware of the parameters you put.
 Some HTTP applications may require you to relax the parameters.